-From August 3rd until 7th this selection of queer short movies will be screened every day in the cinema of De Studio.
+From Thursday to Saturday this selection of queer short movies will be screened in the cinema of De Studio.

 A short movie made by Belgian filmmaker Noha Choukrallah.
 Amine’s father is pushing him into becoming a free-diving champion.
 The young man is more attracted to synchronized swimming.
 Thematizing male identity, Choukrallah delivers a short movie where water and fluidity are central as well.